Kilonova24/Novafield/README.md

   * Dark Universe Overtime More Credits
   * NovaSkills x Spacefaring Economy Patch
   * Then download the Novaskills x The Space Economy Patch from here:[NovaSkills - Player Level Progression](https://www.nexusmods.com/starfield/mods/16422?tab=files)
+  * Drag the new patch from the Downloads tab in the right pane of MO2 to the Final Patches category and enable the mod.
 * [Real Fuel](https://creations.bethesda.net/en/starfield/details/f87ce109-d647-4d0b-be3f-1e763d8491ce/Real_Fuel___Immersive_Exploration) (If you want to use the Creations version of Real Fuel, disable the following in the Gameplay/ Final Patches tabs in MO2)
   * Real Fuel - Immersive Exploration
   * Patch - Real Fuel x New Workbench Essential Framework